Ex-Lehman's Bhattal quits Nomura amid deep losses

 The loss of Bhattal is the latest blow to Nomura's ambitions to join the elite ranks of global investment banks following its acquisition of Lehman's European and Asian operations after the storied Wall Street firm collapsed in 2008.

-Bhattal, 55, was chief executive of Nomura's wholesale division, which fell deep into the red in July-September as fees slid across the investment banking industry, prompting Nomura to launch a $1.2 billion (776 million pound) cost-cutting drive.
+Bhattal, 55, was chief executive of Nomura's wholesale division, which fell deep into the red in July-September as fees slid across the investment banking industry, prompting Nomura to launch a $1.2 billion (775.6 million pounds) cost-cutting drive.

 Nomura said Bhattal had decided to retire from investment banking and would also resign as deputy president of Nomura Holdings.